Thailand women's national cricket team: History

 The team's first international tournament outside of Asian Cricket Council regional events was the 2013 World Twenty20 Qualifier, in which they placed fifth out of eight teams.
 The team was less successful at the 2015 edition of the tournament, which it hosted, winning only one match (against the Netherlands) to finish seventh.

 In May 2016, Sri Lankan fast bowler Janak Gamage was named as a head coach of the team.
 In February 2017, Thailand played their first 50-over match, when they faced India in the 2017 Women's Cricket World Cup Qualifier in Sri Lanka.
 India won the match by 9 wickets.
-In August 2017, Thailand won the gold medal in the women's tournament at the 2017 Southeast Asian Games, going undefeated from four matches.
+In August 2017, Thailand won the gold medal in the women's tournament at the 2017 Southeast Asian Games, going undefeated in all four of their matches.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Thailand women and another international side since 1 July 2018 have been full WT20Is.
+Therefore, all Twenty20 matches played between Thailand women and other international sides since 1 July 2018 have had the full WT20I status.

 On 9 June 2018, during the 2018 Women's Twenty20 Asia Cup, Thailand beat Sri Lanka by four wickets to register their first ever win against a Full Member side.
 In February 2019, they won the 2019 ICC Women's Qualifier Asia, therefore progressing to both the 2019 ICC Women's World Twenty20 Qualifier and the 2021 Women's Cricket World Cup Qualifier tournaments.
 In August 2019, during the 2019 Netherlands Women's Quadrangular Series, they won their 17th win in a row, breaking the previous record of 16 consecutive wins in WT20I cricket set by Australia.
 Thailand qualified to 2020 T20 World Cup in Australia after finished in top two in 2019 ICC Women's World Twenty20 Qualifier.

-On 3 March 2020 at the Sydney Showground Stadium, Thailand scored 150 runs for three wickets against Pakistan, the highest total for the team in Women's T20 World Cup and at that ground, before the match was abandoned due to rain.
+On 3 March 2020 at the Sydney Showground Stadium, Thailand reached 150 runs for three wickets against Pakistan, the highest total for the team in Women's T20 World Cup and at that ground, before the match was abandoned due to rain.
 Natthakan Chantam scored 56 to register Thailand's first Women's T20 World Cup half-century; she and Nattaya Boochatham, who scored 44, combined for an opening partnership of 93.
-Ironically, this would be Thailand's highest WT20 score until the following year, and still remains Thailand's only no-result as of 2022.
+Ironically, this would be Thailand's highest WT20 score until the following year, and was Thailand's only no-result until 2023.